zezoamr/spam-email-gaussian-naive-bayes/readme.md

 ## Project Description

 The project involves the following steps:

 1. Reading the email data.
-2. Preprocessing the data which includes cleaning and normalization.
-3. Building a vocabulary from the email data.
+2. Building a vocabulary from the email data.
-4. Using the Naive Bayes Gaussian classifier for spam email classification.
+3. Using the Naive Bayes Gaussian classifier for spam email classification.

 The Naive Bayes Gaussian classifier is a probabilistic classifier that makes use of Bayes' Theorem with an assumption of independence among predictors.
 In this project, we assume that the presence of a particular feature in a class is unrelated to the presence of any other feature.

 ## Libraries Used

 - numpy: For numerical computations.
 - pandas: For data manipulation and analysis.
 - nltk: For natural language processing tasks.